 Athlete of the Year awards are presented to one boy and one girl each year.
 The PE department also present a Commitment to Sport award to one boy and one girl each year.

-Most Improved Student awards are presented to one middle school student and one high school student each year, as voted for by their teachers.
+Most Improved Student awards are presented to one student from each year group (Y7-13) as voted for by their teachers.